 Financing Activities.
 Net cash provided by financing activities was \$32.9 million and \$37.6 million for the years ended December 31, 2022 and 2021.
 Net cash provided by financing activities was \$0.0 million and \$14.9 million for the period from September 5, 2020 through December 31, 2020 (Successor), and the period from January 1, 2020 through September 4, 2020 (Predecessor), respectively.
 Net cash provided by financing activities for the year ended December 31, 2022 primarily resulted from the proceeds received from the delayed draw term loans that were funded under the Replacement First Lien Term Loans, partially offset by a partial repayment of the first-lien replacement First Lien Term Loans and preemptive rights offering of equity, partially offset by the repayment of the exit first-lien term loans.
-Net cash provided by financing activities from the proceeds received from the proceeds received from the Replacement First Lien Term Loans and preemptive rights offering of equity, partially offset by the repayment of the exit first-lien term loans.
-Net cash provided by financing activities in 2020 primarily resulted from the proceeds received from the cash provided by financing activities in 2020 primarily resulted from the proceeds received from the Replacement First Lien Term Loans and preemptive rights offering of equity, partially offset by the repayment of the exit first-lien term loans.
-Net cash provided by financing activities in 2020 primarily resulted from the proceeds received from the DIP facility and the rights offering of common stock and Jones Act Warrants (warrants issued by the Company in lieu of common stock entitling holders to purchase common stock at an exercise price of \$0.00001 per share pursuant to the Plan) issued in exchange for \$100 million of cash on the Effective Date in connection with the Plan, partially offset by the repayment of the senior credit facility and a portion of the DIP facility.
+Net cash provided by financing activities from the proceeds received from the proceeds received by financing activities in 2020 primarily resulted from the proceeds received from the Replacement First Lien Term Loans and preemptive rights offering of equity, partially offset by the repayment of the exit first-lien term loans.
+Net cash provided by financing activities in 2020 primarily resulted from the proceeds received from the cash provided by financing activities in 2020 primarily resulted from the proceeds received from the cash provided by financing activities in 2020 primarily resulted from the proceeds received from the cash provided by financing activities in 2020 primarily resulted from the proceeds received from the DIP facility and the rights offering of common stock and Jones Act Warrants (warrants issued by the Company in lieu of common stock entitling holders to purchase common stock at an exercise price of \$0.00001 per share pursuant to the Plan) issued in exchange for \$100 million of cash on the Effective Date in connection with the Plan, partially offset by the repayment of the senior credit facility and a portion of the DIP facility.